benahm/TestDataFactory/docs/EXAMPLES.md

   </td>
   <td>
 <pre lang='apex'>
-* createSObject(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride) // create an sObject with all required fields auto-filled and assign the values defined in the mapValuesOverride
 * createSObject(String sObjectName,Boolean doInsert) // create an sObject with all required fields auto-filled and insert all if the doInsert = true
 * createSObject(String sObjectName, Map&lt;String,Object&gt; mapValuesOverride, Boolean doInsert) // create an sObject with all required fields auto-filled, assign the values defined in the mapValuesOverride and insert all if the doInsert = true